waikato-datamining/image-dataset-converter/plugins/to-yolo-od.md

                         rather than bbox format (default: False) --categories [CATEGORIES [CATEGORIES ...]]
-                        The predefined order of categories. (default: None) --labels FILE         The text file with the comma-separated list of labels (default: None)
+                        The predefined order of categories. (default: None) --labels LABELS       The text file (no path) with the comma-separated list of labels (default: None) --labels_csv LABELS_CSV
-  --labels_csv FILE     The CSV file to write the label mapping to (index and
-                        label) (default: None)
-  --annotations_only    Outputs only the annotations and skips the base image.
+                        The CSV file (no path) to write the label mapping to (index and label) (default: None) --annotations_only    Outputs only the annotations and skips the base image.
                         (default: False)
 ```